Improving online FDR procedures via online analogs of e-closure and compound e-values: Introduction

-\paragraph{Error metrics to control.} The false positive criterion we wish to control is an online version of the false discovery rate (FDR) \citep{benjamini_controlling_false_1995}, an error criterion that has been central to statistical methodology in the offline multiple testing setting, where the number of hypotheses is known beforehand, for the past two decades.
+\paragraph{Error metrics to control.} The false positive criterion we wish to control is an online version of the false discovery rate (FDR) \citep{benjamini_controlling_false_1995}, an error criterion that has been central to statistical methodology in the offline multiple testing setting, where the number of hypotheses is known beforehand, for several decades.
 We define the FDR, along with the false discovery proportion (FDP), as follows:

 In the above notation for FDP, $S$ is a candidate set of null hypotheses and $R$ is the discovery set the error metric is being evaluated on.
 The FDR is defined as the expectation of the FDP on the true null hypotheses $\Ncal$.
 In the online setting, we output a novel discovery set at each time step $t$, which motivates the following online error metric that was recently proposed by \citet{fischer_online_generalization_2025}: